Skip to content

 LoggiFly will send the execution output of the action in a separate notification.

-You can configure your OliveTin URL globally in the settings section or per container and even per keyword/regex in case you want to trigger commands on different OliveTin instances.
+You can configure your OliveTin URL globally under global.defaults.olivetin_url or per container and even per keyword/regex in case you want to trigger commands on different OliveTin instances.

 If you have configured a Local User Login you can configure username and password to trigger actions that require authentication (also in settings, per container and per keyword/regex).